jfbblue0922/JFB_ardupilot/libraries/AP_HAL_ChibiOS/hwdef/JFB-X/README.md

  - SERIAL6 -> UART8  (SBUS_OUT)
  - SERIAL7 -> USART3 (debug)
  - SERIAL8 -> USB    (SLCAN)
+ - SERIALx -> USART2 (Telem3)

-The Telem1 and Telem2 ports have RTS/CTS pins, the other UARTs do not have RTS/CTS.
+The Telem1, Telem2 and Telem3 ports have RTS/CTS pins, the other UARTs do not have RTS/CTS.

 The USART3 connector is labelled debug, but is available as a general